capalmer1013/100-days-of-code/log.md

 **Thoughts:** Need to add a way to combine multiple graphs.

 **Link to work:** Not gonna use this on private projects.
 [Calculator App](http://www.example.com)

+### Day 3: January 7, 2017

+**Today's Progress**: automated mixing tracks, improved the vocals by adding 4 seconds of silence to the begining.

+**Thoughts:** need to break the spoken vocals into files of lines, then time when they are added by the tempo of the drum track.

+**Link to work:** Not gonna use this on private projects.
+[Calculator App](http://www.example.com)